nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 5.4.2 Marking attendance of student: `mark`

-Mark students as present or absent for a specified class.
+**Function:** Mark students as present or absent for a specified class.

 **Format:** `mark INDEX/ALL ATTENDANCE c/CLASS`